dragonfly-science/dragonfly-website/content/news/2015-10-30-theos-eggs.md

 ---
 title: Theo's eggs
 ---
-Philip Neubauer keeps the Dragonfly staff supplied with eggs from his lifestyle block in the Wairarapa, about an hour by train from Wellington.
+Philipp Neubauer keeps the Dragonfly staff supplied with eggs from his lifestyle block in the Wairarapa, about an hour by train from Wellington.

 His son Theo, aged “four and three quarters” decorates the boxes with his